oneapi-src/oneDNN/doc/primitives/batch_normalization.md

 3. **GPU**
    - ReLU eltwise post-op doesn't support non-zero \f$\alpha\f$ parameter.

+4. CPU implementations do not support the fusion with binary addition and ReLU activation (#dnnl_fuse_norm_add_relu).

 ## Performance Tips

 1. For backward propagation, use the same memory format for `src`, `diff_dst`,